 Interestingly, some of the new tablets with 4G technology built into them have the possibility of being used at a hotspot for other Wi-Fi enabled devices.
 This is a very attractive feature for those that have a tablet and a laptop that would like to use both over a single data contract.

 Near Field Computing

 NFC or near field computing is a relatively new short range networking system.
 The most common use for the technology right now is as a mobile payment system such as Google Wallet that can be found in a couple of cell phones.
 Theoretically, it could be used for more than just payment but also for syncing to PCs or other tablets.
-Since tablets share much of the same base technology and hardware as mobile phones, the same NFC technology will likely make it into tablets in the coming years.
+A few tablets are now begining to feature this technology.